-Ensure the file tqIMAP-2.0.1-py2-none-any.whl has been added to the ThreatQ instance.
+To install this IMAP application from a wheel file, the wheel file (.whl) file tqIMAP-2.0.1-py2-none-any.whl will need to be copied via SCP into your ThreatQ instance.

-1. Install the .whl file using the following command.
+1. Install the .whl file, using the following command: